trbbmnglg/_covid19phinfographics/README.md

 - Supported both desktop and mobile display.
 - Tested display on mobile with < 400px width.
 - Info modal is displayed upon entering the page to inform visitor on the latest data date.

+### :ear_of_rice: v1.0.1 Abra
+- Added new cases information:
+   - total # of new deaths
+   - total # of new recoveries
+- Implemented lubridate on two date columns
+- New design for the new cases stats
+- Added corona icon on top of the header title

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/rbrtbmnglg/_covid19phinfographics/blob/master/LICENSE)